Custom Modules

 ), respectively. -

-Specify the necessary environment variables (env) required for the module to work (can be changed later).
+Specify the necessary environment variables (env) required for the module to work (these can be changed later).

 After creating the module, it will appear in the table.
-Now you can deploy it by clicking (this will take some time).
+You can now deploy it by clicking (this will take some time).

 Container Statuses

-- Not Deployed - The module is created but has not been deployed yet.
+- Not Deployed - The module has been created but has not yet been deployed.

 - Deploying - The module is in the process of being deployed.